replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 * The NFS directory must be writable by the user:group 1001:1001 on all nodes in the cluster.

-   Ensure that you configure the user:group 1001:1001 permissions on the NFS server and not from the mounted directory on the client side.
+   Ensure that you configure the user:group 1001:1001 permissions for the directory on the NFS server.

    You cannot change the permissions of a mounted NFS directory from the client side.
 To reassign the user:group to 1001:1001 on a NFS directory that is already mounted, you must remount the directory.